Grief is a funny thing. It has this tendency to linger like stale cigarette smoke.

 Keep breathing.
 Don’t lose your shit.
 Just keep breathing.

 My brain is supremely unhelpful.
-It efficiently brings forth everyone who has wronged me and details every
+It efficiently brings forth everyone who has wronged me and details every possible way someone could wrong me.
+And the cement gets thicker, and heavier.
+I’m convinced I won’t make it this time.
+Grief will finally have it’s way and it will crush me.

 Just keep breathing.
 Don’t lose your shit.

 Ever so slowly I can feel the grief recede.
 This invisible struggle to save my life leaves me exhausted.
 I have nothing left.
-Now when I'm asked what is wrong, I say "nothing, I'm just tired" which isn't
+Now when I’m asked what is wrong, I say “nothing, I’m just tired” which isn’t quite right but the closest I can come to verbalizing something I have no words for.

-It's at bay for now.
+It’s at bay for now.
 And I made it through the checkout.
-I even talked to the cashier appearing to be a
+I even talked to the cashier appearing to be a completely normal person having a normal day.
+I think I pulled it off because she really was the kind of person that would have asked if I was okay.

 If she had, I would have told her the same thing, “I’m just tired” because those are the only words that can survive being spoken.